Fixed-point index, the Incompatibility Theorem, and torus parametrization: Introduction

 As an example of the power of fixed-point index, we apply the Three Point Prescription Lemma \ref{threep} and Lemma \ref{no cut index} to prove a version of the Incompatibility Theorem of Schramm \cite{MR1076089}*{Theorem 3.1}, as described in Section \ref{incompat section}.
 The Incompatibility Theorem is then easily applied in Section \ref{cp proofs} to prove some well-known rigidity theorems for circle packings.
 The ideas for these proofs are borrowed from \citelist{\cite{MR1207210} \cite{MR2131318}*{Chapter 8}}.

 {\bf Acknowledgments.} Thanks to Jordan Watkins for many fruitful discussions, especially for pointing us strongly in the direction of what we call \emph{torus parametrization}.
-Thanks also to Mario Bonk for many fruitful discussions, especially for helpful suggestions that greatly simplified the proof of Lemma \ref{no cut index}.
+Thanks also to Mario Bonk for many fruitful discussions, especially for suggestions that greatly simplified the proof of Lemma \ref{no cut index}.
+Thanks finally to the anonymous referee, who found several errors in an earlier version of the article, and whose suggestions and comments improved the exposition and led to a greatly simplified proof of the Three Point Prescription Lemma \ref{tppl}.

-\section{Background lemmas and definitions\threestars}
+\section{Background lemmas and definitions}

 In the upcoming discussion it will be useful to have access to two well-known lemmas on fixed-point index.
 This section is devoted to introducing these two lemmas.

 Our first background lemma says essentially that ``the fixed-point index between two circles is always non-negative'':